hagrin/sports/research-papers/nfl/circa-survivor.md

 - "Candidate Selections" - much like in chess where you evaluate candidate moves, identify candidate selections and depth of candidate selections in a particular week and the depth's relationship to distribution
 - Market price of the candidate selections
 - Future value of the candidate selections
+- Building off future value, does the pool have a Thanksgiving Day / Black Friday requirement
 - SurvivorGrid EV and Pick% data - using the assumption that people are using this as a shortcut and then taking this data and modifying their selections based on the game theory
 - Actual Elimination% vs Projected Elimination% - the theory behind this is that there's some correlation between actual elimination % vs the projected elimination % of public model pick %s.
 The greater the divergence between actual vs projected should mean how closely or divergent the remaining contestants are to the public pick %s.
 This item seems especially relevant in years where the actual elimination% far exceeds the projected elimination% (ex: 2024) where the remaining contestents were extremelly contrarian as a group to public pick %s